Seahawks working to fix missed tackles after ‘horror show of errors’ in first half vs. 49ers

 In fact, Hurtt said he delivered that message to his players at halftime and left San Francisco heartened that they responded to it in the second half.

 “But when we hit halftime, to be able to go in and make the changes that we needed to, identified to the guys where the issues were and where the mistakes were made and take ownership of that,” Hurtt said.
-“Then in the second half, we were much more consistent with those things that we were doing right down to down.”
+“Then in the second half, we were much more consistent with those things that we were doing right, down to down.”

 Indeed, the stats told a tale of two halves.
 The 49ers had 259 yards on 33 plays in the first half, 7.8 per snap, but just 114 on 37 in the second, or 3.1.